phillips109/tax-bash/README.md

 ## Folder 2Sequence performs the second step.
 The second step is to set the short names for each entry on the form and the sequence in which they will most likely be entered.
 The names set here will be used in all subsequent steps and the sequence will be used to create the menus for entering data.
-This process is contained in the 2Sequence folder with the main menu seqmenu located, as usual, in the Main subdirectory.
+This process is contained in the 2Sequence folder with the main menu seqMenu located, as usual, in the Main subdirectory.
 The resultant document is an awk file in the Text folder with a name such as f1040.txt.

 ## Separation of concerns